scloud19/SECipedia/AWS/RDS/Aurora/aws_rds_general_aurora.md

   Failover
     Amazon Aurora Replicas can act as a failover target with NO data loss, where MySQL replicas can act as a failover target, but there's potentially minutes of data loss.

+    You can use ARs as failover targets (if the primary fails, an AR is promoted to the primary) During this process, the AR is promoted to the primary instance with only a brief interruption during which read/write requests made to the primary instance fail with an exception.
+        If the cluster does not include an ARs, then the primary is recreated during the failure event.
+          Although, promoting an AR to primary is much faster than recreating the primary.

     Check out this for other important implications on why Aurora is the best https://aws.amazon.com/rds/aurora/faqs/